 After half an hour and a few changes of location, we leave the small herd alone – but in the meantime I am also nauseously cold and I can hardly move my hands from exertion.

-In the descent we move along the small high valley Val Languard to the alp of the same name, which is completely abandoned waiting for the winter season.
-Our route leads us after a few meters of altitude in golden-yellow larch forests subsequently through Pontresina to the train station.
-With the Rhaetian Railway we return in a few minutes to our starting point, which we reach again around five hours after our departure, enriched by a few pictures.
+Descending, we move along the small high valley Val Languard to the alp of the same name, completely abandoned waiting for the winter season.
+We pass icy mountain streams, lonely watercourses and not a single person.
+As crowded as the Engadine is in summer and winter, there are seasons when you can have the breathtaking nature almost to yourself.
+After a few meters of altitude in golden-yellow larch forests, our route takes us through Pontresina to the train station.
+With the Rhaetian Railway we return in a few minutes to our starting point at the Diavolezza valley station, which we reach again about five hours after our departure.

 Do you have questions about our tour, the equipment we use or do you need more tips?
 Then just let us know in the comments!